-Students are permitted to use cell phones and other personal electronics during breaks, but are strictly forbidden at all times from taking recordings or pictures which invade the privacy of others.
+Students are permitted to use cell phones and other personal electronics during breaks but are strictly always forbidden from taking recordings or pictures which invade the privacy of others.
 This includes spreading videos, audio or pictures of staff or students with any type of social media (including but not limited to texts, social media websites or apps etc.).
 Students may never take video or recordings of staff at TRSS.